Toetje585/Age-of-Empires-Online-Lutris/README.md

 ## Requirements

+**Distro:**

+Tested on Ubuntu 20.04/10 however all distro's hat run lutris should be supported.

+**GPU + Driver that supports Vulkan:**

+For the best perfromance open the Software & Updates application window.
+Select TAB Additional Drivers and choose any proprietary NVIDIA/AMD driver.
+The higher the driver number the latest the version.
+Alternatively users can download the latest drivers from NVIDIA/AMD directly, please reffer to guides on how to install them.

+**.Net Core 3.1 SDK:**

 For any other not based distro on debian you need to enable the i386 architecture, please reffer to distro instructions on how to enable them.
 It's recommended to install winehq-stable, winehq-staging and or winehq-devel to the system according to distro guidelines.
 Also make sure the distro is able to make use of .NET Core 3.1 SDK.

+**Packages:**

 | Ubuntu 20.10  |  Ubuntu 20.04 |
 | ------------- | ------------- |